 - Business writing

 - Freelance writing

 Organizational Communication/Public Relations

 - Corporate communication

 - Sports information

 - Web site design

 This degree requires 120 total credits, with 63 of those within the major.
-Here is a sampling of courses you might take:
+Here are some courses you might take:

 Read the descriptions carefully to determine which fees may apply to you.